MaxHalford/halfgone/README.md

 # halfgone

 A collection of halftoning algorithms written in Go.
+For the while this is not aimed at being reused!

 ## Original image